ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/security.rst

 Disabling the check
 ~~~~~~~~~~~~~~~~~~~

-For action requests you can disable all csrf token checks.
+For action requests you can disable all CSRF token checks.
 This is done
 by setting the ``csrf_exempt`` column in the actions table to 1 for that
 action.